Welcome to the page for

 How to participate in Goin’ Down De Mont:

-- Submit a story and/or database addition/correction using the form below.
+- Submit a story and/or database/discography addition/correction using the form below.

-- Submit a story and/or database addition/correction and/or a scan via email: email@example.com.
+- Submit a story and/or database/discography addition/correction and/or a scan via email: firstname.lastname@example.org.

-The database is, admittedly, very incomplete and not 100% accurate, so I am asking visitors to this page to submit additions and suggest corrections using the contact information above.
+Both the database and the the discography are, admittedly, very incomplete and not 100% accurate, so I am asking visitors to this page to submit additions and suggest corrections using the contact information above.

-I also fully admit to being very subjective about the inclusions; I’ve not included bootlegs recorded at the Hall, for example, and I haven’t included some genres of music.
-This is not to say I don’t think they should be there, just that I don’t think they are within the book’s scope (otherwise, this whole project will become very unmanageable very fast!).
+I also fully admit to being very subjective about the inclusions; in addition to not including bootlegs recorded at the Hall, for example, I also haven’t included some genres of music.
+This is not to say I don’t think they should be there, just that I want to keep the project as manageable as possible.
 I’m certainly open to including all these things if they are in the spirit of the project, so feel free to reach out and change my mind!

 You can access the database by clicking on this link.